meditationstuff/protocol_1/auxiliary.md

 late-stage freakout or triggering:

 To the degree that it’s safe, have a late-stage freakout and even later ones.
-Sometimes the worst is saved for last, or second to last, or…
+Sometimes the worst is saved for last, or second to last, or...

 comment: